 This series of infographics describes how to prepare and keep safe during natural disasters such as tornadoes, hurricanes, earthquakes, and wildfires.
 The poster shows the environment and highlights warnings on key elements.
 It’s not designed for use in the event, but more of a learning tool to educate before a tornado strikes

 Example 1.3: Food Emergency List for Parents and Guardians

 Information design methods: editorial infographic

-This interactive system allows researchers and the general public to understand past earthquakes in reference to time, location, and scale, thus making more accurate preparations for the future.
+This interactive system allows researchers and the general public to understand past earthquakes (such as the one pictured in The Philippines, 2010) in reference to time, location, and scale, thus making more accurate preparations for the future.